djbyrne/DDPG_Reacher/README.md

 ### Instructions

-All code for this project is contained in the jupyter notebook.
+All code for this project is contained in the DDPG_Reacher.ipynb notebook.
 As such you just need to run the cells in order to see the results.